-The US Army has signed for a further 16 Airbus Helicopters UH-72A Lakota training and support platforms to add to the nearly 450 already ordered.
+The US Army has signed for a further 15 Airbus Helicopters UH-72A Lakota training and support platforms to add to the more than 450 already ordered.

-A USD116.9 million contract for the additional civil variant EC145 helicopters was announced by the Department of Defense (DoD) on 22 March.
-The helicopters are scheduled to be delivered by 20 September 2023.
+A USD122.7 million contract for the additional civil variant Eurocopter EC145 helicopters was announced by the Department of Defense (DoD) on 3 March.
+The helicopters are scheduled to be delivered by 31 August 2022.
+By the time deliveries are complete, the US Army will have received 478 Lakota helicopters under the current programme of record.

 While the Lakota was procured for non-combat behind-the-lines operations, the DoD did look at options for giving them a more operational role.
 However, a Pentagon study into the issue found that modifications to the fleet to make them suitable for use in combat environments were unaffordable, and that they would add weight that "would significantly decrease aircraft performance".